dssg/nfp/README.md

 **Email us at dssg-nfp@googlegroups.com.**

-## Side Project: Solving a Day-to-Day Problem for NFP Nurses

-At the beginning of the fellowship, we met local NFP nurses to discuss their experiences.
-They mentioned that one of their most tedious tasks is calculating the number of home visits they need to make with a new client before she gives birth in order to remain NFP compliant.
-We used the R package Shiny to create a webpage that takes the woman's weeks of gestation as input and gives the number of visits required as output.
-For more details, see the `Shiny_server` directory.

 ## Using R

 All of our data analysis, impact estimation, and data visualization code is written in R, a free and widely-used statistics programming language.